django-oscar/django-oscar-api/docs/source/topics/communicate_with_the_api.rst

     Custom User models with a different username field are supported.
 In Oscar API this field will be mapped to the corresponding username field.

-When the authentication was succesful, your will receive a new (authenticated) sessionid, and the anonymous basket has been automatically merged with a (previous stored) basket of this specific user.
+When the authentication was successful, your will receive a new (authenticated) sessionid, and the anonymous basket has been automatically merged with a (previous stored) basket of this specific user.
 You can see now that the owner is set in the basket:

 .. code-block:: python